Documentation

 3. Collect responses.
 Each respondent works through their assigned task set, choosing one concept per task.

 4. Estimate utilities.
 Fit a statistical model that estimates a part-worth utility for each attribute level — how much that level contributes to overall preference.
-In MX8 this runs natively after fielding closes; see Utility and simulated share methodology.
+In MX8 Labs this runs natively after fielding closes; see Utility and simulated share methodology.

 5. Apply the results.
 Use the utilities to guide product configuration, pricing decisions, messaging emphasis, and share-of-preference simulations across competitive scenarios.